St Joseph’s Street, Tadcaster, North Yorkshire

 St Leonard’s medieval chapel of the ancient Vavasour family seat Hazlewood Castle (just southwest of Tadcaster) became the focus for Catholic worship until the family gave land on what was then the outskirts of the town in 1868 (although a temporary chapel had been erected in 1865 on a another site).
 Fr Philip Vavasour raised over £1,500 from public subscription.
 A new church and presbytery were built to the designs of York architects Goldie & Child, and Archbishop Manning opened the church with the Bishop of Beverley celebrating Pontifical High Mass on 31 August 1869.
 The two-storey school seems to have been built a few years later.

 In 1966, Hazlewood Castle became a Carmelite Priory and priests came from there to St Joseph’s.
 It seems that the brick west facade and nave were first rendered at this time.
 By 1967, the interior had been reordered on Vatican II lines; the Wetherby News described the result as ‘an elegant yet completely unpretentious church’.
 The original high altar, wooden reredos with a large central Crucifix and four statues, altar rails, pulpit screens and font were removed.
 The apse walls had been stencilled and the ceiling painted with stars and an ‘angel lozenge’.
 In 1980 the Carmelites returned the care of the church to the diocese and following the visit of Pope John Paul II to York in 1982, the wooden campanile with its ‘peace bell’ was erected in 1983, designed in the shape of the logo used for the Papal visit.
 It cost £2,500 but is currently out of use.
-Hazlewood Castle is now a hotel and conference centre; the chapel of St Leonard remains furnished and is used for blessings.
+Hazlewood Castle is now a hotel and conference centre; the Grade I chapel of St Leonard remains furnished and is used for weddings.